jjziets/vasttools/README.md

 ```

 ## Speedtest-cli fix for vast
-If you are having problems with your machine not showing its
+If you are having problems with your machine not showing its upload and download speed correctly.
 ```
 sudo apt-get install curl
 sudo curl -s https://packagecloud.io/install/repositories/ookla/speedtest-cli/script.deb.sh | sudo bash